 In Scott County, the contract rent, plus utilities, must be within the payment standards, and you can view them on HousingLink here.
 These are set by using amounts as determined by HUD.

 The landlord decides who pays for which utilities.
 If the tenant is responsible for some or all utilities, this must be indicated on the Request for Tenancy Approval form.
 The Housing Authority uses the Utility Allowance form to determine the average monthly utility expense for the family.
 The contract rent is determined affordable for the Section 8 Program when rent plus utility expenses are equal to or less than the Payment Standard for the appropriate bedroom size.

-> Yes, those who currently have a Section 8 Voucher are able to move from county-to-county and state-to-state with their rental assistance as long as they are in good standing with the CDA and the previous landlord.
+Yes, those with a Section 8 Voucher can move from county to county and state to state with their rental assistance as long as they are in good standing with the CDA and the previous landlord.
 The participant must be current on their rent to be in good standing.

-> You Spoke.
+You Spoke.
 We Listened.